roycewilliams/kens-salty-rainbow/README.md

 The descrypt hash format also still seems to be the default for a number of embedded platforms.

-This all means that descrypt is perhaps the only standard *salted* hash for which a rainbow table (or other lookup) might still be useful.
+This all means that descrypt is perhaps the only standard *salted* hash for which a rainbow table (or other lookup) might still be useful - hence the name.

 This repository illustrates - to developers, embedded platform architects, and IoT manufacturers - that choosing descrypt has been a bad idea for some time ... and will only get worse.

-And to be clear, I think that descrypt was a pretty brilliant improvement when it was introduced, and I'm a [huge](https://www.techsolvency.com/passwords/ztex/) [fan](https://minnie.tuhs.org/pipermail/tuhs/2019-October/019125.html).
-But its time has passed.
+(And to be clear, I think that descrypt was a pretty brilliant improvement when it was introduced, and I'm a [huge](https://www.techsolvency.com/passwords/ztex/) [fan](https://minnie.tuhs.org/pipermail/tuhs/2019-October/019125.html).
+But its time has passed.)

 ### Interesting examples ###
 * `fnRL/G5lXVMug:admin`